Snapbrillia/quadraticvoting/src/README.md

 These are all the conditions required for this transaction to be valid:

-- The deadline has not passed,
+- The deadline reference UTxO is present, and the deadline has not passed,

 - The transaction is signed by the project's owner (i.e. prize recepient),